 Larry Davis – Garden & Greenhouse Coordinator

 Larry is excited to join the People’s Grocery team as its garden coordinator.
 Before coming to People’s Grocery Larry managed retail at Wauzi Records, which became the number one Mom and Pop store in the Bay Area.
 He had the opportunity to meet many recording artists and participate in many concerts, promotions, & events.
 After 20 years in the music industry, he changed professions and began landscaping and independent promotions.
 After moving to West Oakland from San Francisco, Larry entered the Backyard Gardeners Program at City Slicker Farms and solidified his love for working the earth – he enjoys farming and hopes to do it for years to come.
-Email Larry or contact him at Ext.
-20
+Email Larry

 Heather Smith – Garden Coordinator